ColtonPaulBadock/GodotMultithreadTest/README.md

-# GodotMultithreadTest
+A test reguarding the use of multiple threads in godot.

-A test detailing the use of multiple threads in godot.
+Here you can see how I made a simple application in godot that can multithread.